Our verdict

 A ventilator for your summer hikes

 If Merrell followed the naming pattern of previous models, this shoe would have been called the Moab 3 Ventilator.
 And for a good reason.
-The reviewers are happy with the level of breathability provided by this hiking shoe.
+We are happy with the level of breathability provided by this hiking shoe.

 The video compares Moab 3 with its waterproof counterpart (Moab 3 GTX)

-If you are interested, the shoe is also available in two waterproof options: the Moab 3 Waterproof ($135, Merrell's proprietary membrane) and the Moab 3 GTX ($155, Gore-Tex membrane).
+If you are interested, the shoe is also available in the GTX version: the Moab 3 GTX ($155, Gore-Tex membrane).

-Surprisingly, the shoe's tightly-woven mesh turned out to be effective in water drainage, according to those who had stepped into creeks.
-However, prolonged exposure to rivers, puddles, and rain is not recommended because the well-padded upper sponges it all up.
+Surprisingly, the shoe's tightly woven mesh turned out to be effective in water drainage, based on our experiences when we stepped into creeks.
+However, we do not recommend its prolonged exposure to rivers, puddles, and rain because the well-padded upper sponges it all up.

 merrell-moab-3-microscope-photo.JPG